treyjaded/CodeStudios/documentation/project-proposal.md

 ### 📚 Tech Stack:
-Clearly state the technologies, frameworks, and tools you intend to use for the front-end and back-end development.
+Technologies that I will use includes the MERN which is represented by Mongo database, Express, J.S React and Node, and more specifically for the frontend, we will be using React as a framework , React Router for navigation, Formik and Yup for form and form validation, Redux Toolkit for a state management with Redux with persistent to store in local storage and React drop zone for image uploads.

-*Example:* We intend on using React for the front end, Node.js and Express for the backend, and PostgreSQL for the database.
-We will also incorporate Socket.io to implement the live chat feature and ChatGPT to implement the chatbot feature.
+For the backend, we are going to be using Node.Js as our runtime and Express.Js as our backend framework and Mongoose  for managing out database and Node.Js Multer for file upload .

 ___